michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

-The `calculate_costs_arr()` turned into a bit more complex.
+The `calculate_cost()` turned into a bit more complex.
 It outputs two values: cost and its net value, which requires to calculate fees.
 While absolute fee is only about summing the values, percentual fee needs to be deducted from the selected cost (while there might be more costs).
 This is why percentual cost is joined via pair of type and kind with prices.
 Finally those 3 queries contributes to the result.

 Fees in tables are stored as non-negavite, so I needed to find a way of determining either fee adds or reduces the net value.
 I decide to use price_type for that, which is the first place where we mindirectly create constraints in entties names.